2024 - Best LPN Programs in Kentucky

 LPN programs in Kentucky are actually more affordable than you might think, thanks in part to their relatively short duration.
 As with most college degrees, students will need to cover the cost of tuition, mandatory fees, and additional expenses such as textbooks and course materials.
 For example, the total cost of the LPN program at Bluegrass Community and Technical College in Lexington runs approximately $14,500, including all expenses and fees.
 Financial aid is widely available for students who qualify.

 For those interested in advancing their nursing career, see our Kentucky LPN to RN/BSN programs page.

 Individuals looking to acquire an LPN license in Kentucky must attend a certified nursing program and complete the NCLEX with a satisfactory score.
 In order to receive state licensure, the applicant must submit an application to the state, including:

 - Official transcript from the state-approved nursing program.

 - Documentation of passing the NCLEX exam.

 - Met continued competency requirements—2 hours HIV/AIDs and 2 hours Domestic Violence.

 - Submit a criminal background check and fingerprinting card.

-Kentucky is part of the Nurse Licensure Compact (NLC - https://www.ncsbn.org/nlc.htm) that doesn't require additional licensing for nurses working in NLC states that hold licenses in other NLC states.
-There are 24 states in the compact.
-LPNs licensed outside of the NLC are, who wish to work in the state of Kentucky—they can be licensed by endorsement and must provide the following:
+Kentucky is part of the Nurse Licensure Compact (NLC).
+If a nurse is licensed in another NLC state, additional licensing will not be required to work in Kentucky.
+LPNs licensed outside of the NLC who wish to work in the state of Kentucky can be licensed by endorsement and must provide the following:

 - Completed endorsement application with application fee.